-This course introduces the principles of food science and nutrition as they apply to baking and pastry arts.
+Introduction to Baking Theory introduces the principles of food science and nutrition as they apply to baking and pastry arts.
 The Scientific Method is used to explore pastry ingredients and their function in product preparation and storage.
 Emphasis will be placed on formulation, ingredients, and sensory evaluations.
-Additional lab hours required.